 We encourage all SME leaders whose businesses have been affected by the pandemic to get in touch with us for tailored one-to-one support.
 Please email firstname.lastname@example.org or call us on 0800 032 3488.
 Our accredited Business Advisers can help you navigate the government support packages, and identify what other business recovery programmes and funding you're eligible for.

-If your business is being forced to close or change the way it operates because of local restrictions or the latest full lockdown, there are a number of steps we recommend you take.
+If your business has had to temporarily close or change the way it operates because of lockdown, there are a number of steps we recommend you take.

 Get financial advice and assistance.